Wafik El-Deiry logo Academic Members logo

 Wafik El-Deiry

-Director, Legorreta Cancer Center at Brown University (USA)
+Chair, WIN Consortium; Director, Legorreta Cancer Center at Brown University (USA)

 Academic Members logo

-Dr. El-Deiry is an American Cancer Society Professor, Director of the Legorreta Cancer Center at Brown University, Associate Dean for Oncologic Sciences at the Warren Alpert Medical School, and Director of Joint Program in Cancer Biology at Brown and Lifespan.
-He is Professor of Pathology and Laboratory Medicine, and Mencoff Family University Professor of Medical Science at Brown.
+Wafik El-Deiry, MD, PhD, FACP is an American Cancer Society Research Professor, Director of Legorreta Cancer Center at Brown University, Associate Dean for Oncologic Sciences at Warren Alpert Medical School, and Mencoff Family University Professor of Medical Science at Brown.
+He is a practicing physician-scientist who sees patients with colorectal cancer, rare cancer-susceptibility disorders, and translational-oncology investigator focused on cell death, drug resistance, new drugs, and precision oncology.

 Why WIN